Oracle shares slide after soft results, CEO change

-(Reuters) - Oracle Corp’s (ORCL.N) shares fell as much as 5.5 percent after the database software maker reported disappointing quarterly earnings late Thursday and said Larry Ellison was stepping aside as chief executive.
+(Reuters) - Shares of database software maker Oracle Corp. fell 2 percent in premarket trading on Friday after the company posted disappointing quarterly earnings late Thursday and at the same time said Larry Ellison was stepping aside as chief executive.

 Ellison, co-founder and leader of Oracle for 37 years, will be replaced by co-CEOs Safra Catz and Mark Hurd, although Ellison will remain executive chairman and chief technology officer.

-Oracle shares were down $1.98 at $39.57 in mid-day trading on the New York Stock Exchange with 7.8 million shares changing hands, more than double the stock’s 10-day average volume.
+Oracle shares were down $1.05 at $40.50 in trading ahead of Friday’s opening bell, and the stock was the No. 2 most active issue, with more than 850,000 shares changing hands.

-At least three brokerages took negative actions on the stock after news of the management change and weak profit report.
+At least two brokerages took negative actions on the stock after news of the management change and weak profit report.

 “Database license sales were again negative (especially weak in the U.S.) ...
 Coupled with Larry Ellison’s decision to give up the CEO role, our confidence in the core database business is getting tested,” Deutsche Bank analysts said in a research note.